-Candy Corn - Color or paint the candy corn using white, orange, and yellow.
-Look at the candy corn and discuss the three colors and the Trinity .
+Color or paint the candy corn using white, orange, and yellow.
+Look at the candy corn and discuss the three colors and the Trinity.
 Then eat some candy corn as a treat.
-(Okay this one is a little of a stretch but fun none the less!)
+Okay ,this one is a little of a stretch, but fun none the less!

 Twisty pretzels also have 3 parts to the whole pretzel.
-Thanks to Heather for this idea.
+Idea shared by Heather..

 Apple - peel (God the Father protects us), flesh (Jesus is God in flesh), seeds (the Holy Spirit helps us grow)

 3 in 1: A Picture of God uses the example of an apple to explain the Trinity.
-Thanks to Tonia for sharing this idea.
+Idea shared by Tonia